Luis Mauricio Suárez: Mexican Pacific League

 Suárez played in the Mexican Pacific League (LMP) for 13 seasons, making his debut in 1998 with the Algodoneros de Guasave, where he remained until 2006.
 He then played for the Cañeros de Los Mochis from 2007 to 2013.
 In the 2013–14 season, he split time between the Águilas de Mexicali and the Tomateros de Culiacán, and spent his final campaign, 2014–15, with the Tomateros.

 International career

 Suárez was part of the Mexican team that won the bronze medal at the 2007 Pan American Games in Rio de Janeiro.
 He appeared in four games, recording five hits, one double, two runs, one RBI, one home run and a .333 batting average over 17 at bats.

-Managerial career
+Coaching career

 On 1 July 2022, Suárez was appointed as interim manager of the Bravos de León, replacing Karim García.
 He was later confirmed for the rest of the season, finishing the season last in the South Zone with a 29–61 record, going 9–23 under Suárez.
 On 4 May 2023, just eleven games into the new season, he was dismissed after posting a 3–8 record.

+On 28 May 2026, Suárez joined the Pericos de Puebla staff as hitting coach under manager Ramón Orantes.